rudyzhou/Dynamic_Kymograph/README.md

 ## Usage

+We describe the typical workflow for using Dynamic Kympgraph to analyze microtubule dynamics.

 1. In Fiji, open the image stack that you would like to analyze

 2. Run the dynamic kymograph plugin (in “Process” -> “Dynamic Kymograph”).
 The following UI should appear: